 You may contact your parents at any time EXCEPT during lessons and prep.
 If you are using your own mobile, we expect you to conduct conversations, especially those in other languages, with courtesy and discretion so as not to disturb others, including during break times and lunch.
-There is also a payphone located opposite the kitchen that your parents can call you on.
+There is also a payphone located in the corridor by the back stairs that your parents can call you on.
 There are computers available in the library and IT suite where you can email parents if you wish.
-There are arranged times on the schools network where students can Skype parents on their own laptops (see item 20 - Internet).
+There are arranged times on the schools network where students can Skype parents on their own laptops (see item 21 - Internet).